 SAP is the world's leading provider of enterprise application software.
 It is also the overall #3 across all software segments after Microsoft and Oracle, and the only major developer still headquartered outside the US.
 Virtually all core software products are marketed under the uniform SAP brand, but adapted for different client industry sectors.
 The company has bolted on a series of ancillary services and expanded its global footprint, especially in the US, through acquisitions.
 These have intensified an already bitter rivalry with Oracle.
 That battle reached a new peak in 2010 when Oracle claimed that employees of one of SAP's US subsidiaries had hacked into the American company's servers to steal customer details.
 Oracle won the subsequent lawsuit.
 The two companies remain bitter rivals, expanding their competition into new areas such as cloud computing and real-time analytics.
 Among SAP's numerous recent acquisitions is US travel and expense management specialist Concur Technologies.
 Others include Hybris, Ariba and SuccessFactors.
 In 2018, the group agreed to acquire CRM software developer Qualtrics for $8bn.
 Most of these businesses have been consolidated integrated application suites under the SAP HANA and SAP Leonardo banners, delivered primarily via the cloud.
 SAP claims more than 160m individual subscribers to its cloud platform globally.
 Group revenues for 2018 reached a new high of €24.7bn, with net profit of €4.1bn.
-Bill McDermott is CEO.
+Bill McDermott stepped down as CEO in 2019 after five years in that role.
+His successors are co-CEOs Jennifer Morgan and Christian Klein.
 The company was formed in 1972 by five executives from IBM Germany, initially to produce financial accounting systems under the catchy name Systeme, Anwendungen, Produkte in der Datenverarbeitung (or Systems, Analysis and Products in Data Processing).
 That was quickly abbreviated to SAP.
 Hasso Plattner is the last of SAP's five founders to maintain a role at the group, now as chairman of the supervisory board, and is also the group's biggest shareholder with an 8% stake.

 Who handles advertising for SAP?
 Find out more from the Adbrands Account Assignments database